From a non-UH campus

 Step 9.
 Purchase your books and supplies

 Take a copy of your class schedule to the Kapi‘olani CC Bookstore to purchase your textbooks.
 Store hours are Monday-Friday 8:00 am to 3:30 pm.
-Phone 734-9589.
-And finally, go to class!!!
+Phone (808) 734-9589.
+And finally, go to class!

-If you are currently attending another UH System school (UH Mānoa, Hilo, West O‘ahu or any of the Community Colleges in Hawai‘i), follow these easy steps to get started at Kapi‘olani Community College:
+If you’re currently enrolled at another UH System school (UH Mānoa, Hilo, West O‘ahu, or any of the Community Colleges in Hawai‘i), then follow these easy steps to begin your Kapi‘olani Community College journey.

 Step 1: Submit the Change of Home Institution Form

-The Change of Home Institution Form (PDF) allows us to change your official record to reflect Kapiʻolani CC as your “home institution.”
+The Change of Home Institution form allows us to change your official record to reflect Kapiʻolani CC as your “home institution.”
 Your home institution should be the campus in which you intend on receiving your degree and any financial support (i.e. financial aid, veterans benefits).
-Submit this form via:

 Step 2.
 Are you currently receiving Financial Aid or Veterans Benefits?

 If you are currently receiving Financial Aid, notify the Financial Aid Office at your current institution that you will be attending Kapiʻolani CC for the next term.
-You will need to update your FAFSA on fafsa.gov and include KCC’s school code, 001613, so that your FAFSA information will be forwarded to KCC’s Financial Aid office for review.
+You will need to update your FAFSA and include Kapiʻolani CC’s school code, 001613, so that your FAFSA information will be forwarded to Kapiʻolani CC’s Financial Aid office for review.

 Step 3.
 Meet with an Academic Counselor